 Teachers by Years of Experience: The FTE count of teachers by total years of experience for the individual, not necessarily years of experience in the reporting district or campus.
 Teacher counts within each range of experience are expressed as a percentage of total teacher FTEs.
-A beginning teacher is a teacher reported with zero years of experience.
+Teachers are reported with zero years of experience (first year teacher), 1-5 years, 6-10 years, 11-20 years, and over 20 years.
 (Data source: TSDS PEIMS 30040, 30050, and 30090)